zxdvd/blog/content/redis/source code: dict.md

 } dictEntry;
 ```

-The dict also use some OOP method.
+The dict also use some OOP methods.
 You can use the `dictType` to pass in your costomized
  hash function, compare function, constructor or desctructor of key and value.

 ```c